Gdoc/Admin

 A large body of academic literature has studied the relationship between revenue from development assistance ('foreign aid') and revenue from taxation.
 The hypothesis supporting this strand of literature is straightforward: foreign assistance may 'crowd out' domestic tax revenues, as it reduces the incentives for policy-makers to pursue politically costly tax collection.

 This relationship cannot be interpreted causally, as there are many factors that simultaneously drive ODA flows and tax revenues.
-More complex econometric studies that try to account for further sources of bias find that there is no consistently significant relationship between aid and tax collection (see Prichard 201617 and the references therein for more details).
+More complex econometric studies that try to account for further sources of bias find that there is no consistently significant relationship between aid and tax collection.20

 The consequences of taxation

-Taxation is an important instrument to reduce inequality
+Taxation is an important instrument for reducing inequality

-One way to gauge the extent to which taxation redistributes resources between individuals in a country, is by looking at how the distributions of incomes change before and after taxes.
+One way to gauge the extent to which taxation redistributes resources between individuals in a country is by looking at how the distribution of incomes change before and after taxes.
 The visualization does this, showing the reduction of inequality that different OECD countries achieve through taxes and transfers.

 The estimates correspond to the percentage point reduction in inequality, as measured by changes in the Gini coefficients of income, before and after taxes and transfers.
-The source for the data is the 2016 OECD Inequality Update as part of the OECD Income Distribution Database (IDD) November 2016 Release: Income inequality remains high in the face of weak recovery.
-The IDD provides further details regarding how these estimates are constructed.
 In a nutshell, income 'before taxes' corresponds to what is usually known as market income (wages and salaries, self-employment income, capital and property income); while income after taxes and transfers corresponds to disposable income (market income, plus social security, cash transfers and private transfers, minus income taxes).

-The data shows that across the 35 countries covered, taxes and transfers lower income inequality by around one-third on average (equivalent to around 0.15 Gini points).
-Yet cross-country differences are substantial, with declines ranging from about 40% in Denmark and Ireland, to about 8% in South Korea.
-The US – a country with high baseline levels of inequality – achieves a reduction of around 17%, which is a little over half of the OECD average.
+The data shows that across the countries covered, taxes and transfers lower income inequality by around one-third on average (equivalent to around 0.15 Gini points).
+Yet cross-country differences are substantial.

 Generally speaking, countries that achieve the largest redistribution through taxes and transfers tend to be those with the lowest after-tax inequality.